-- Corresponding to the requirements of the project, the subWP leader will design and develop a framework which allows collecting and indexing different media sources (databases, file systems, etc.) - The idea is to access already available information and metadata into CMSs and transfer it into a cache of the Content (see also WP4.1).
-Those may have information related to the content, their metadata, their technical details, DRM aspects, licensing aspects, possible products that use the content, multilingual information, etc. - Tool for collecting content from several sources.
+- Corresponding to the requirements of the project, the subWP leader will design and develop a framework which allows collecting and indexing different media sources (databases, file systems, etc.); - The idea is to access already available information and metadata into CMSs and transfer it into a cache of the Content (see also WP4.1).
+Those may have information related to the content, their metadata, their technical details, DRM aspects, licensing aspects, possible products that use the content, multilingual information, etc.; - Tool for collecting content from several sources.
 Indexing content contained into the Content management systems of the content distributors and producers.
 This tool is called in the General Architecture as Crawler Collector Indexer.
-It may navigate on any kind of source by means of special plug-ins that will be developed in the subWP related to the content distributors in WP4 and in the subWPs of WP9 - This task also includes the development of a tool called Collector/Transcoder Engine that will allow accepting the maps defined in the WP4.1 to migrate the content from the Crawled Results Integrated Database to the AXMEDIS format and database.
+It may navigate on any kind of source by means of special plug-ins that will be developed in the subWP related to the content distributors in WP4 and in the subWPs of WP9; - This task also includes the development of a tool called Collector/Transcoder Engine that will allow accepting the maps defined in the WP4.1 to migrate the content from the Crawled Results Integrated Database to the AXMEDIS format and database.
 These tools will be capable of processing data automatically updating the content into the AXMEDIS database when these are updated into the CMSs.
-In addition, the same engine tool will be capable to integrate tools for direct estimation of fingerprint to complete the indexing by using the results of the following task - The Collector Engine will be endowed of a specific interface to receive from the query support queries for searching into the Crawler Results Integrated database and sending back the information to the AXMEDIS database manager
+In addition, the same engine tool will be capable to integrate tools for direct estimation of fingerprint to complete the indexing by using the results of the following task; - The Collector Engine will be endowed of a specific interface to receive from the query support queries for searching into the Crawler Results Integrated database and sending back the information to the AXMEDIS database manager.

 This task will be performed by acquiring the license of a product called Focuseek and integrating it in the AXMEDIS framework.
-The license will come with editable manual to customize the installation to the AXMEDIS solution.
-Moreover Focuseek will also participate for the development of an interface with its product (see T4.2.5).
+The license will come with editable manual to customize the installation to the AXMEDIS solution (see Table in Section 9.5 regarding the costs of the License).
+Moreover Focuseek company will be also used for a development of an interface with its product, see T4.2.5).